 What is Scorzonera Root?

+Also commonly referred to as black salsify (Scorzonera hispanica), scorzonera root vegetables may also be called black vegetable oyster plant, serpent root, Spanish salsify, and viper's grass.
+It has a long, fleshy taproot much akin to that of salsify, but black on the exterior with white interior flesh.
+Although similar to salsify, scorzonera is not related taxonomically.
+Leaves of scorzonera root are spiny but finer in texture than salsify.
+Its leaves are also broader and more oblong, and the leaves can be used as salad greens.
+Scorzonera root vegetables are also more vigorous than their counterpart, salsify.
+In its second year, black salsify bears yellow flowers, looking much like dandelions, off its 2 to 3 foot (61-91 cm.) stems.
+Scorzonera is a perennial but is usually grown as an annual and is cultivated just like parsnips or carrots.
 You'll find black salsify growing in Spain where it is a native plant.
-Its name is derived from the Spanish work “escorze near,” which translates to “black bark.”
+Its name is derived from the Spanish word “escorze near,” which translates to “black bark.”
 The snake reference in its alternate common names of serpent root and viper's grass comes from the Spanish word for viper, “scurzo.”
 Popular in that region and throughout Europe, black salsify growing is enjoying a fashionable trending in the United States along with other more obscure veggies.

 How to Grow Black Salsify